"April 11, 2013 -- A new oral diabetes drug is expected to arrive on pharmacy shelves in the U.S. this week.

 During controlled clinical trials, one case of overdose with pioglitazone was reported.
 A male patient took 120 mg per day for four days, then 180 mg per day for seven days.
 The patient denied any clinical symptoms during this period.

-- Known hypersensitivity to pioglitazone, glimepiride or any other component of DUETACT.
+- Use in patients with known hypersensitivity to pioglitazone, glimepiride or any other component of DUETACT [see WARNINGS AND PRECAUTIONS].

 This monograph has been modified to include the generic and brand name in many instances.